open-craft/jsinput-vectordraw/README.md

 #### points

-The `points` setting defines a list of points to be drawn on the board.
-It is optional.
-Each point should be defined as an object with `name` and `coords` properties.
+The `points` setting defines a list of points to be either just drawn on the board for reference, or to be placed by the student.
+Points can have the following properties:

+* `name` (required): The unique name of the point, used in checks and internally to identify the point.
+* `coords` (required): An array of length 2 with the (initial) coordinates of the point.
+* `fixed`: Whether the point should be drawn in a fixed location or placed by the student.
+Defaults to `true`.
+* `render`: Whether the point should be rendered when the board is initially shown.
+Defaults to `true`, but may be set to `false` for non-fixed points.
+* `description`: The long description used in the drop-down menu for non-fixed points.
+* `style`: An object with addional properties for the point.
+Supports the properties `size`, `strokeColor` and `fillColor`.

+The only check supported for points is the `point_coords` check.

 #### expected_result